crystalct/GMagicODesk/README.md

 * "Data" bank selection: Ocean, Magic Desk and GMod2.
 Bank switching is done by writing X to $DE00, where X is the bank number.
 * "Address" bank selection: System3, CG64GS and Dinamic.
 Bank switching is done by accessing address $DE00+X, where X is the bank number.

-To correctly map the memory inside the FLASH an 8-bit latch (74LS273) is used and the decoding of the PHI2 and I/O1 signals with a Dual 2-Line To 4-Line Decoders/Demultiplexer (74LS139) for the "data" banking and a NOR gates of 74LS02 for "address" banking.
+To correctly map the memory inside the FLASH an 8-bit latch (74LS273) is used and the decoding of the PHI2 and I/O1 signals with a Dual 2-Line To 4-Line Decoders/Demultiplexer (74LS139) for the "data" banking and a NOR gates (74LS02) for "address" banking.